VersiraSec/java-rev-shell/README.md

-# java-rev-shell
+# Java Revese Shell
-A simple Java reverse shell useful for pentest ops
+**A simple Reverse shell writed in Java**
+Use Netcat to handle connection e.g. nc -lvnp 4444